-Operation Blessing International (OBI) understands that our users are concerned about submitting personal information either through our website or other means.
+Operation Blessing (OB) understands that our users are concerned about submitting personal information either through our website or other means.
 Our users’ individual privacy rights are important to us.
 For this reason, we provide this explanation of our data handling practices.

-Here at Operation Blessing International, we have many ways that our users can submit data to us.
+Here at Operation Blessing, we have many ways that our users can submit data to us.
 One of the most convenient ways is to complete a web form.
-These forms collect information from our users and send it to the proper recipient within Operation Blessing International.
+These forms collect information from our users and send it to the proper recipient within Operation Blessing.
 In addition, we also collect information via other means such as electronic mail (Email), telephone calls, and postal mail.

 We share donor information only as described below.